Coffee vs Tea: Beyond Caffeine

 Coupled with my regular habit of not leaving the library until 3 am and getting around 4 hours of sleep a night, my anxiety levels were rocketing.
 My hands would sweat endlessly and anytime I sat down my restless legs would dance about.

 I knew something had to change, and when I serendipitously came across kratom from watching Hamilton’s Pharmacopeia, I decided to give it a shot.
 I liked the energy that it gave me, and soon I was alternating days when I was drinking kratom tea vs. coffee.
 Monday coffee, Tuesday kratom, Wednesday coffee, and so on.
-This allowed me to keep my tolerance low for kratom, and gradually regain a “healthy” caffeine tolerance again.
+I didn’t need to increase my kratom serving size to get the benefits I was looking for.
+Eventually, I needed far less coffee to feel energized as well.
+Gradually, I regained a healthy caffeine tolerance again.

 Tea vs. Coffee: Conclusion

-I hope you all reject this false binary of herbal beverages which can energize your weary bones!
-Tea and coffee are both great, but if you’re raising this comparison because you’re experiencing side effects from caffeine, the answer has to come from outside the box.
+I hope you better understand the false coffee vs. tea binary, and find herbal beverages you like which can energize your weary bones!
+Tea and coffee are both great, but if you’re raising this comparison because you’re experiencing side effects from caffeine, the answer has to come from outside the box—and inside the kratom tea box.
 Try kratom tea today!